Scholz party mulls bids to expel German ex-leader Schroeder

-BERLIN (AP) — Local officials with German Chancellor Olaf Scholz’s party met Thursday to consider calls to expel former Chancellor Gerhard Schroeder, but reached no immediate decision.
+BERLIN (AP) — Local officials with German Chancellor Olaf Scholz’s party met Thursday to consider calls to expel former Chancellor Gerhard Schroeder.

 Schroeder’s longstanding ties to the Russian energy sector and refusal to distance himself fully from President Vladimir Putin after Russia invaded Ukraine have left his political standing in tatters.

-A arbitration committee of the center-left Social Democrats’ branch in Hannover, where Schroeder lives, considered 17 applications from party members for proceedings against him.
+An arbitration committee of the center-left Social Democrats’ branch in Hannover, where Schroeder lives, was considering 17 applications from party members to have him kicked out.

+No immediate decision was expected.
+In Germany, expelling party members is a complicated process that frequently fails.

 The 78-year-old Schroeder has shown no sign of heeding calls from senior party figures to leave of his own accord.
 He was chancellor from 1998 to 2005 and was the Social Democrats’ leader from 1999 to 2004.